-There are several vaccinations, depending on lifestyle, that your dog will receive.
-Vaccines that protect against the viruses, such as distemper, parvo and rabies, are three year vaccines.
-Vaccines that protect against bacteria, such as kennel cough and lepto, are one year vaccines.
-A complete vaccination schedule can be seen here:
+There are several vaccinations, depending on lifestyle, that a dog will receive.
+Vaccines that protect against the viruses, such as distemper, parvo and rabies, are three-year vaccines.
+Vaccines that protect against bacteria, such as kennel cough and Lepto, are one-year vaccines.

-- Rabies - this is a vaccine that is good for three years against the virus that causes rabies.
+Rabies - this is a vaccine that is good for three years against the virus that causes rabies.
 Rabies can affect all warm-blooded animals, as well as humans.
 Rabies attacks the brain and is always fatal.
 Vaccination is the key to controlling this deadly disease.
-The rabies vaccine is required by law in Michigan and is required before licensing your dog in Kent County.
+The rabies vaccine is required by law in Michigan and is required before licensing a dog in Kent County.

-- Canine Distemper - this is a three year combination vaccine (DHPP).
+Canine Distemper - this is a three-year combination vaccine (DHPP).
 This virus can cause vomiting, diarrhea, pneumonia and seizures, and can ultimately be fatal.
 Even if a dog should recover from this serious disease, neurological damage is permanent.

-- Infectious Canine Hepatitis - this is part of the three year combination vaccine (DHPP).
+Infectious Canine Hepatitis - this is part of the three-year combination vaccine (DHPP).
 This disease is caused by Canine Adenovirus Type 1.
 Hepatitis can cause severe liver and kidney damage in the dog.
 Infection can also lead to a permanent corneal condition called "Blue Eye".

-- Canine Parvovirus - this is another part of the three year combination vaccine (DHPP) and is also called just "Parvo".
+Canine Parvovirus - this is another part of the three-year combination vaccine (DHPP) and is also called just "Parvo".
 This is a very contagious virus that causes severe vomiting and diarrhea, which can lead to dehydration, toxemia and death.
 Young puppies are particularly susceptible to this disease.

-- Canine Parainfluenza - this is another part of the three year combination vaccine (DHPP).
+Canine Parainfluenza - this is another part of the three-year combination vaccine (DHPP).
 This virus usually causes a mild cough that may last for two weeks, which may be accompanied by a slight runny nose.

-- Canine Leptospirosis - Often called just "lepto", this disease in dogs can be caused by a number of different subtypes of these bacteria.
-Vaccination for this disease is important because lepto can cause kidney and liver damage in the dog.
+Canine Leptospirosis - Often called just "Lepto", this disease in dogs can be caused by a number of different subtypes of these bacteria.
+Vaccination for this disease is important because Lepto can cause kidney and liver damage in the dog.
 Lepto can also be spread to humans.

-- Bordetella bronchiseptica - this is the vaccination against kennel cough.
+Bordetella Bronchiseptica - this is the vaccination against kennel cough.
 Signs include a dry, severe hacking cough and complications may lead to pneumonia.

-- Borrelia burgdorferi - this is the vaccine against lyme disease, which is spread through the bite of ticks.
+Borrelia Burgdorferi - this is the vaccine against Lyme disease, which is spread through the bite of ticks.
 It is most commonly associated with joint disease and it may appear as a sudden onset of lameness or muscle stiffness.